-Ecommerce management is the backbone of a successful online business.
-The foundation involves using a reliable website builder to create a user-friendly digital storefront.
-An effective solution also helps you manage inventory, process payments and handle customer service efficiently.
-A well-managed eCommerce website not only enhances the customer shopping experience but also significantly boosts online sales.
+Ecommerce management is the backbone of any successful online store or business.
+At its foundation is using a reliable website builder to create an online store that sells.
+An effective ecommerce management solution also helps you manage inventory, process payments and handle customer service efficiently.

-Ecommerce goes beyond physical goods and can include digital products and services, although this guide will primarily focus on physical products.
-By exploring the best practices, common challenges and future trends in e-commerce management, you can learn how to start a business in the digital marketplace that excels.
+By exploring the best practices, common challenges and future trends in e-commerce management, you can learn how to start a business that sells.

 What is eCommerce management?